-Our timber suppliers must also comply with the UK Timber Regulations (UKTR) and the EU Timber Regulations (EUTR).
-Please note that the EUTR will transition to the EU Deforestation Regulations (EUDR) beginning December 30th, 2024.
-During the transition, both regulations will run concurrently for approximately 12 to 24 months before fully shifting to the EUDR.
-The UKTR will remain applicable to all UK trade throughout this period.
+Please note that the EUTR will transition to the EU Deforestation Regulations (EUDR) from December 30, 2025, for large organisations, with SMEs required to comply by June 30, 2026.
+During this transition, both regulations will operate concurrently for approximately 12 to 24 months before the full implementation of the EUDR.
+The UKTR will continue to apply to all timber trade within the UK throughout this period.

 Continuous improvement